aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odso/datasource/_index.md

 title: Odso.DataSource
 linktitle: DataSource
 second_title: Aspose.Words for .NET API Reference
-description: Odso property.
+description: Odso DataSource property.
 Specifies the location of the external data source to be connected to a document to perform the mail merge.
 The default value is an empty string in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.settings/odso/datasource/